hashicorp/react-components/.changeset/rich-bugs-heal.md

 - 💥✨ BREAKING CHANGE: Converts to CSS modules.
   - Consumers will need to remove any `@hashicorp/react-consent-manager/style.css` imports.
+  - Note: we've added CSS to hide `consent-manager` from Percy by default
-  - We've retained a `id="g-consent-manager` on the root element.
+    - This is achieved by an `@media only percy` rule on the root element
-    - This is targeted by Percy and will likely be removed in a future version.
+    - We've added support for a `className` to allow this behavior to be overridden as needed